serg-ios/serg-ios.github.io/_posts/2021-03-06-my-vocabulary.md

 git update-index --assume-unchanged MyVocabulary/Pods/Target\ Support\ Files/Pods-MyVocabulary/Pods-MyVocabulary.release.xcconfig
 ```

+To avoid uploading API Keys to your repo, do this every time you want to add a new library via CocoaPods.

 ### ♦️

 Once installed the framework, here is how the rows of the spreadsheet can be accessed.
-Each row is an array of cells, this operation can throw several kind of errors that must be handled.
+Each row is an array of cells, this operation can throw several kind of errors that can be handled.
 ```swift
 import CoreXLSX
 // ...